chaunceygardiner/weewx-vantagenext/README.md

    so that the padding can be tweaked (it is hardcoded at 0.75 seconds in the Vantage driver.

+1. clock_drift_secs can now be specified in the VantageNext section to tweak time adding depending on the time of day (another aid to minimize clock sets).

+1. The day's cumulative rain is now calculated by calling weewx.wxformulas.calculate_delta.

 # Installation Instructions

 1. Download the lastest release, weewx-vantagenext-0.1.zip, from the